Choose where you compete

 - Evidence of collaborative working, including how individuals or partner organisations came together to deliver against the objective

-- Measurable impact - how the team’s efforts delivered meaningful outcomes for the business, customers, or the wider industry
+- Measurable impact - how the team’s efforts delivered meaningful outcomes for the business, customers, or the wider Open Banking, Open Finance, or Smart Data ecosystem

 - Creativity and innovation - examples of new thinking or approaches that made the difference